buzzn/broker-evaluation/api.md

 or `206 {}` if there is no history.
 - *consumed_energy*: A dictionary (JSON object) with each meter reading (μWh/10) mapped to its timestamp.
 - *consumed_power*: A dictionary (JSON object) with each power consumption (mW) mapped to its timestamp.
+- *group_users*: A list of dicitionaries (JSON objects) with meter readings (μWh/10) and power consumption values (mW) of each group user mapped to their timestamps.
 - *produced_first_meter_energy*: A dictionary (JSON object) with each meter reading (μWh/10) mapped to its timestamp.
 - *produced_first_meter_power*: A dictionary (JSON object) with each power production (mW) mapped to its timestamp.
 - *produced_second_meter_energy*: A dictionary (JSON object) with each meter reading (μWh/10) mapped to its timestamp.